IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 # Bidding Platform

 This is a continuation of [Composer Network Setup journey](https://github.com/IBM/BlockchainNetwork-CompositeJourney#build-your-first-hyperledger-network).
 In this journey, we create an interactive, distributed, product auction demo network.
-We list assets for sale (setting a reserve price), and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.
+We list assets for sale (setting a reserve price) and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.

 This business network defines: